Berwick in Columbia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Stuart Tank

 During WWII, 9,135 American Car & Foundry workers from the surrounding region produced 15,224 tanks for American and Allied Forces.
 The first US tank fabricated on an assembly line, the Stuart was favored for its speed and mobility and saw action in theaters of war on all continents.
-A.C.F. became the nation’s largest producer of armor plate and was unique in having its own ballistics testing range.
+A.C.F. became the nations largest producer of armor plate and was unique in having its own ballistics testing range.
 The plant was located here.

 Erected 2015 by Pennsylvania Historical and Museum Commission.

 Location.
 41° 3.203′ N, 76° 14.401′ W. Marker is in Berwick, Pennsylvania, in Columbia County.
-Marker is at the intersection of 3rd Street and Oak Street, on the right when traveling west on 3rd Street.
+It is at the intersection of 3rd Street and Oak Street, on the right when traveling west on 3rd Street.
 Touch for map.
 Marker is in this post office area: Berwick PA 18603, United States of America.
 Touch for directions.

 Also see . . .